RuixinGuo/Astrocyte-Image-Segmentation/README.md

 ## Program

-The program utilizes the framework of [Pytorch-Unet](https://github.com/milesial/Pytorch-UNet) but replaces the Unet model with various pretrained segmentation model from [SMP](https://smp.readthedocs.io/en/latest/index.html).
+The program utilizes the framework of [Pytorch-Unet](https://github.com/milesial/Pytorch-UNet) but replaces the Unet model with various pretrained segmentation models from [SMP](https://smp.readthedocs.io/en/latest/index.html).

 + **train**: Train a single model.
 Transfer learning is available.